robertmatyasi/my-wowchemy-site/content/authors/admin/_index.md

 I am from [Pécs](https://en.wikipedia.org/wiki/Pécs).

-*You can find my email and CV under my photo, and read about my research and teaching through the menu.*
+*You can find my email and CV under my photo, and read about my research and teaching through the menu on the top of this page.*